San Salvador, the vibrant capital city of El Salvador

 The city of San Salvador come alive as night falls.

-For nature lovers and adventure travelers, it's hard to beat El Salvador for the ecotours available, especially based in and around San Miguel on the eastern end of the country - including a hike up Chaparrastique - one of the most active volcanoes in El Salvador.
+For nature lovers and adventure travelers, it's hard to beat El Salvador for the ecotours available, and especially based in and around the eastern end of El Salvador - including a hike up Chaparrastique - one of the most active volcanoes in El Salvador.